You can use business.govt.nz without disclosing any personal information. You can also choose to set up a business.govt.nz account which will let you:

 You need to have a business.govt.nz account to be able to use this feature.
 At present, you can save information from our Climate Action Toolbox and Cash Flow Forecaster tools to your account, but we will be extending this feature to our other tools over time.
 The information you save to your account is kept private – it will not be accessed, used or shared by MBIE or any third party contractors.

-You may choose to voluntarily provide personal information through this website (e.g. in comments, questions or feedback).
+You may choose to voluntarily provide personal information through this website – for example, in comments, questions, registration or feedback.
 This information will be viewable by:

-MBIE will generally not share personal information that is provided or collected through this website, unless it is necessary to do so for the purpose for which you gave us the information, for example:
+MBIE will generally not share personal information provided or collected through this website, unless it is necessary to do so for the purpose for which you gave us the information, for example: